 TDIU Benefits for Sleep Apnea

-Certain symptoms of sleep apnea, such as excessive daytime sleepiness, fatigue, and difficulty concentrating, may impact a person’s ability to work.
-If you are unable to secure and follow substantially gainful employment as a result of your service-connected sleep apnea, you may be entitled to total disability based on individual unemployability (TDIU) – a benefit that provides compensation at the 100 percent level.
-Importantly, veterans do not need to be rated at the 100 percent level for sleep apnea itself.
-Instead, VA must simply acknowledge that their service-connected sleep apnea prevents them from working.
+Certain symptoms of sleep apnea, such as excessive daytime sleepiness, fatigue, and difficulty concentrating, may impact a veteran’s ability to work.
+If you are unable to find and maintain substantially gainful employment due to your service-connected sleep apnea, you may be entitled to total disability based on individual unemployability (TDIU).

 TDIU is another avenue to securing VA disability compensation at the 100 percent level.
 Importantly, you do not need to have a 100 percent rating for sleep apnea itself; VA must simply acknowledge that your service-connected sleep apnea – along with other service-connected conditions, if applicable – prevents you from working.